 Advancing Columbia University’s Work to Combat Antisemitism

 For many years, and especially in the wake of October 7, 2023, too many members of the Jewish community at Columbia have experienced devastating episodes of discrimination, harassment, and antisemitic acts.
-Columbia University’s commitment to combatting antisemitism begins with the acknowledgment that antisemitism is completely antithetical to our values and will not be tolerated.
+Columbia University’s commitment to combatting antisemitism begins with the acknowledgment that antisemitism is completely antithetical to our values and that we have zero tolerance for this behavior.
 While the University has worked hard to address these concerns, we recognize that Columbia must make changes.
 The status quo cannot continue.
 We can, and we must, do better.

 This page sets out the work we have done so far, and what we are doing now, to rebuild the trust of the Jewish community in Columbia.
 To be clear: We have zero tolerance for calls for violence or harm directed at any member of the Columbia community, including Jewish and Israeli students, faculty, and staff on campus.
 We will not shy away from firmly and fairly enforcing our policies and Rules.
 There is no place for intimidation, hateful language or targeting Jews or Israelis at Columbia.
 Guided by our principles of academic freedom, inclusion, and respect, and the work of our Antisemitism Task Force, Columbia has enacted meaningful reforms to strengthen safety, expand support, and ensure accountability, so that all members of our community—including our Jewish and Israeli students, faculty, and staff—can learn and engage free from harassment and discrimination.